cristianovitorino/tsp-gpt-rust/README.md

 ```

 #### Prompt
-Insert cities like in the below example
+Type the city names like in the below example, separated by commans
 ```
 sacramento, santa maria, bakersfield, santa rosa, monterey
 ```